ted-tanner/entries-backend/Readme.md

 * Update readme documentation
   - Add a section for the job scheduler
   - Create a deployment checklist!
+  - Error Codes that can occur that aren't defined in Protobuf ServerErrorResponse message
+    - 413 Request payload is too big
+    - 500
+    - 404
 * White paper

 ### Do it later